ericpatey/edgemiddle/README.md

 When run locally, the client receives both headers.

 When run in Vercel, the `ETag` received by the client has been modified

-The app has a single route at `/api`.

-If the url has a search param of `handle=1`, the middleware will fully handle the response — not allowing it to go to the route handler.
-In this case, the `etag` header will be stripped.

-If the url does not have that search param, the middleware will add the headers, and the request will proceed to the route handler.
-In this case both headers make it to the client.

-> [!Note]
-> This bug does not reproduce when running locally — likely because there is no real edge environment when running locally.

 ## Improperly returning `412 — Precondition Failed`